 - Point A Hotel – We’ve stayed here; the rooms are tiny but clean and it’s a great budget option.

-- The Nadler Victoria Hotel – A well reviewed and centrally located hotel offering excellent value for money.
+- The Resident Victoria Hotel – A well reviewed and centrally located hotel offering excellent value for money.
 The room we stayed in was quite compact, but it had everything we needed

 - The Savoy – true luxury as close to the city centre as you can get!